HumaIlyas/Project-5-Mildew-detection-leaves-images-identification/README.md

 - Download button to download table.

 ### Project Hypotheses

-This page will provide block for each project hypothesis, conclusions, and methods used to validate the hypothesis.
+This page will provide block for the three project hypotheses, conclusions, and methods used to validate the hypotheses.

 ### ML Performance Metrics
 This page will provide the details for the answer to business requirement 2.<br>

 - Label Frequencies for Train, Validation, and Test Sets